jaeyk/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Political Science and a D-Lab Senior Data Science Fellow at UC Berkeley and a Visiting Fellow at P3 Lab at SNF Agora Institute at Johns Hopkins University.
+I am a PhD candidate in Political Science and D-Lab Senior Data Science Fellow at UC Berkeley and Visiting Fellow at P3 Lab at SNF Agora Institute at Johns Hopkins University.
 I study political learning, organizing, and mobilization among marginalized populations using data science.
 I also build tools that make digital data collection easier and faster.

 **Dissertation Research**